 All advertising undertaken by Victorian Government departments and bodies must be purchased through the government’s , which is the relevant State Purchase Contract for the buying of advertising media.

-Non-campaign advertising includes functional and employment advertising information.
+Non-campaign advertising includes functional and recruitment advertising activity.
 For example, requests for tender, road closure notices, retail sales, statutory notices, public health, emergency or safety announcements, expressions of interest, details about community consultation and announcements of changes to government services.
+It usually differs from campaign advertising in the following ways:

 Victorian Government body